Pass-or-correct bid

 In the card game bridge a pass-or-correct bid (or convertible bid), is a non-forcing bid that asks the partner to pass or bid differently based on her/his holding.
 Pass-or-correct bids are generally used as responses to multiway bids.

 A typical example is the 2 response on a multi 2 diamonds opening that asks the partner to pass with a weak hand with long spades or to bid three hearts with a weak hand and long hearts.
 This 2 bid implies length in hearts and denies length in spades.

-Pass-or-correct bids that are made in a suit you do not hold when the length in one of two suits has been shown by the partner's bid are also referred to as paradox responses.
+Pass-or-correct bids that are made in a suit without length in that suit when the length in one of two suits has been shown by the partner's bid are also referred to as paradox responses.